Shell to Sea

-Members of the Garda Síochána and Shell to Sea campaigners scuffle over ownership of a road in June 2007.
+Members of the Garda Síochána and Shell to Sea campaigners scuffled over ownership of a road in June 2007.
 Gardaí eventually conceded the road was private property.

-Shell to Sea (Shell chun Sáile) is an Irish organisation based in the parish of Kilcommon in Erris, County Mayo.

-It opposes the proposed construction of a natural gas pipeline through the parish, as well as the ongoing construction—by Royal Dutch Shell, Statoil and Vermilion Energy Trust—of a refinery at Bellanaboy intended to refine the natural gas from the Corrib gas field.
-It proposes instead that the gas be refined at sea, rather than inland, as is done with Ireland's only other producing gas field off County Cork.
+Shell to Sea (Shell chun Sáile) is an Irish organisation based in the parish of Kilcommon in Erris, Ireland.
+It opposes the proposed construction of a natural gas pipeline through the parish, as well as the ongoing construction—by Royal Dutch Shell, Statoil, and Vermilion Energy Trust—of a refinery at Bellanaboy near Belmullet, Ireland intended to refine the natural gas from the Corrib gas field.
+It proposes the gas be refined at sea, rather than inland, as is done with Ireland's only other producing gas field off County Cork.
 Shell to Sea believes the proximity of a raw natural gas pipeline is a risk to local residents.